PurpleKingdomGames/indigo-website/indigodocs/information/key-concepts.md

 title: Key Concepts
 ---

-> This pages has not yet been reviewed for compatibility with version 0.7.0.
-Details may now be incorrect.

 ## Making a game testable

 If you want to be able to test a single frame of a game, a whole frame, then you need one thing: Referential transparency.

->An expression is called referentially transparent if it can be replaced with its corresponding value without changing the program's behavior. ~ John C. Mitchell (2002).
+> An expression is called referentially transparent if it can be replaced with its corresponding value without changing the program's behavior. ~ John C. Mitchell (2002).
 Concepts in Programming Languages, [via the wikipedia page on referential transparency](https://en.wikipedia.org/wiki/Referential_transparency).

+**It must be noted that referential transparency on the JVM or in JS are never absolute for various reasons, so we're working with a "best endeavors" approach.**

 Referential transparency allows you to ask for the next frame of a game, and compare it to the expected frame definition, confident that they will always always be equivalent, provided your expected value is correct.
 Which means that if you have referentially transparent frames, then you can test them!
-Example in nonsense pseudo code:
+Example in made up pseudo code:

 ```scala
 val gameTime = GameTime.is(Seconds(123))